nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Routine Create](./images/RoutineAddSequenceDiagram.png)

 Given below is the activity diagram a user will go through when creating a routine in fitNUS.
+It shows clearly the input checks at every step and the different errors that will be thrown.

 ![Routine create activity](./images/RoutineCreateActivityDiagram.png)